rcarmo/raspi-cluster/README.md

 All slave nodes are identical -- _completely_ identical, except for hostname and MAC address, and there is no need to log in and configure things manually for each node.

-Here's a few more shots of it, with the 5-port PSU and the initial assembly:
+Here's a few more shots of the original version, with the 5-port PSU and the old Model B boards:

 ![Cabled](https://raw.github.com/rcarmo/raspi-cluster/master/pics/ethernet.jpg)
 ![Power cords](https://raw.github.com/rcarmo/raspi-cluster/master/pics/micro_usb.jpg)